caseyg/awesome/TOPICS.md

 *   [sowcow/blank\_slate\_pdf](https://github.com/sowcow/blank_slate_pdf) - Abstract and simplistic PDFs for RM from Rust code.
 There are random experimental PDFs in older releases and Ruby code in older commits.

 ## organizers

 *   [sowcow/blank\_slate\_pdf](https://github.com/sowcow/blank_slate_pdf) - Abstract and simplistic PDFs for RM from Rust code.
 There are random experimental PDFs in older releases and Ruby code in older commits.

-## remarkable

-*   [sowcow/blank\_slate\_pdf](https://github.com/sowcow/blank_slate_pdf) - Abstract and simplistic PDFs for RM from Rust code.
-There are random experimental PDFs in older releases and Ruby code in older commits.